uma-email/poc/README.md

 To transfer data from sender to recipient, AEMS uses a push/pull mechanism and the UMA wide ecosystem topology (AEMS ⊃ UMA communications platform ⊃ UMA wide ecosystem).

 This concept works without shared OIDC provider and without federated OIDC providers.
-There is no need to have a trust relationship (a contract) between security domains foo.com and bar.com.
+There is no need to have a trust relationship (contract) between security domains foo.com and bar.com.
 This concept uses an UMA-compliant challenge–response mechanism with the permission ticket.

 The RqP Client is pre-registered as a universal AEMS public client.